Marine Science Academy

 - Facilities will be cleaned daily.

-- Hand washing or use of a hand sanitizer will be enforced before and after activities that involved shared materials and before and after eating (snack and lunch).
+- Hand washing or use of a hand sanitizer will be enforced throughout the day, including before and after eating (snack and lunch).

 - Any item brought from home will be isolated and kept separated from other groups items.